betterscientificsoftware/bssw.io/Articles/Blog/ContinuousTechnologyRefreshment.md

 in response to changing development workflow needs.
 For example, in its 25+ year history, the [PETSc](https://www.mcs.anl.gov/petsc/) project has refreshed revision control systems on four separate occasions.
 Each of these changes was motivated by the growing set of distributed developers collaborating on PETSc.
-The HPC software community doesn't use the term *Continuous Technology Refreshment*, possibly because it is typically used only in the context of hardware.
-However, we hope this article demonstrates that CTR is equally applicable to software.
-Technology refresh can represent a lot of work.
-Proper planning, prototyping, and testing can help  make it go more smoothly.
+The HPC software community has yet to adopt the term *Continuous Technology Refreshment* to characterize such activities.
+However, we hope this article demonstrates that CTR is an essential aspect of sustaining software.
+Although technology refresh efforts can be costly, the benefits are improved development workflow and reduced long term costs.

 ### Author bios